bitresearch2006/WakeControl/README.md

-# WakeControl
-schedule the working hours for server keep the script to rtc enable for server wakeup: /usr/local/sbin/schedule_wakeup.sh set executable: sudo chmod +x /usr/local/sbin/schedule_wakeup.sh Set cron job for shutdown the server at 6:00 PM and call the schedule_wakeup.sh
+keep the script to rtc enable for server wakeup: /usr/local/sbin/schedule_wakeup.sh set executable: sudo chmod +x /usr/local/sbin/schedule_wakeup.sh Set cron job for shutdown the server at 6:00 PM and call the schedule_wakeup.sh